k8s-cicd-tools/utils-counter/README.md

-## Utils - Counter
+## Utilities - Counter

-Very basic pod for log writing tests.
-Contains the Kubernetes manifests, the implementation using Pulumi and the pipeline Jenkinsfile.
+Very basic Pod for log writing tests.
+Contains Kubernetes manifests, implementation using Pulumi, and Jenkinsfile pipeline.

 ## How to get started